Pokémon Black and White: Connectivity to other devices

 Two features were added to transfer Pokémon from older DS Pokémon games to Black and White.
 For normal transfer, the Poké Transfer (Note: In the original Japanese release, this function is called the PokéShifter (ポケシフター, Pokeshifutā)) feature is available after completion of the main storyline.
 Unlike the "Pal Park" feature from previous games, the Poké Transfer is a mini-game in which after six Pokémon are transferred, the player uses the touch screen to launch Poké Balls at the transferred Pokémon to catch them within a time limit.
 Another feature called the Relocator (Note: In the original Japanese release, this function is called the Transfer Machine (てんそうマシン, Tensō Mashin)) is used to transfer the Pokémon given away in promotions for the film Pokémon: Zoroark: Master of Illusions so the player can obtain the rare Pokémon Zorua and Zoroark.
 Unlike the Poké Transfer, this is available before the main game is completed.

-Unique to Black and White is the Pokémon Dream World, which is dependent on the official Pokémon Global Link website.
-Here, the player can befriend Pokémon that are not normally obtainable in-game and that have unique abilities.
-This occurs after syncing the game back with the Dream World, similarly to the Pokéwalker from HeartGold and SoulSilver.
-The player can maintain a house in the Dream World that other players can visit as well as grow berries.
-In addition to allowing access to Pokémon acquired in the Dream World, the Entralink also enables players to interact with each other and play side games.
-These side-games award points that can be traded for temporary powers such as increasing experience, improving capture rate, or lowering prices of items in Poké Marts.
+Unique to Black and White was the Pokémon Dream World, which was dependent on the official Pokémon Global Link website.
+Here, the player could befriend Pokémon that are not normally obtainable in-game and that had unique abilities.
+This occurred after syncing the game back with the Dream World, similarly to the Pokéwalker from HeartGold and SoulSilver.
+The player could maintain a house in the Dream World that other players could visit as well as grow berries.
+In addition to allowing access to Pokémon acquired in the Dream World, the Entralink also enabled players to interact with each other and play side games.
+These side-games awarded points that can be traded for temporary powers such as increasing experience, improving capture rate, or lowering prices of items in Poké Marts.
+Online services for the games were shut down in January 2014.